 Consider Whether it’s Worth Selling Early

 The idea behind long-term capitals gains taxes is to encourage taxpayers to invest in long-term assets.
 Moving in and out of stock positions on a regular basis could prove a bad idea.

 That’s why investors must consider whether it’s worth locking in gains early and paying short-term capital gains taxes.
 Buying and holding is much more attractive under this tax system.

 Discover The Benefits of Filing Your Taxes Online

-Keep in mind, if you file online with H&R Block or TurboTax they will ask you the correct questions to let you know which capital gains tax deductions you qualify for and guarantee you will receive the largest refund ever.
+Keep in mind, if you file online with they will ask you the correct questions to help you claim capital gains tax deductions you qualify for and help you pay the least amount of tax possible.